-Watch the video, "Mission: Census, Virtual Field Trip to the Census Bureau" to learn more about something that only happens once every 10 years: https://youtu.be/liMpVlvF4ao
+Watch the video, "Mission: Census, Virtual Field Trip to the Census Bureau" to learn more about something that only happens once every 10 years.

 How does the census directly impact the community you live in and your school community?

 What do you predict will be the effects of this year's census results 10 years from now?